Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.21.1/commands.md

 Prints an overview of the data contained in a data entry.

-The command hs the following form:
+The command has the following form:

 `/kubejs_tfc describe <data_type> <id>`{: .language-command }

-- `<data_type>`{:.v}: The data type to retieve the entry from.
+- `<data_type>`{:.v}: The data type to retrieve the entry from.
 All data types will be suggested
 - `<id>`{:.m}: The id of the entry to describe.
 The ids of all entries handled by the data type will be suggested

 An example: `/kubejs_tfc describe tfc:fuel tfc:coal`{: .language-command }